-List program objectives in order of importance; objectives should be clearly stated and in measurable terms.
-They should be directly related to the purpose of the grant and the minimum requirements as described on pages 4 and 5.
+The program objectives should be listed in the order of importance.
+Objectives should be clearly stated, in measurable terms, and should be directly related to the purpose of the grant and the minimum requirements as described on pages 4 and 5.